 Half Moon Pose: Step-by-Step Instructions

 Perform Utthita Trikonasana to the right side, with your left hand resting on the left hip.
 Inhale, bend your right knee, and slide your left foot about 6 to 12 inches forward along the floor.
-At the same time, reach your right hand forward, beyond the little-toe side of the right foot, at least 12 inches.
+At the same time, reach your right hand forward, beyond the little-toe side of the right foot, at least 25 cm.

 Exhale, press your right hand and right heel firmly into the floor, and straighten your right leg, simultaneously lifting the left leg parallel (or a little above parallel) to the floor.
 Extend actively through the left heel to keep the raised leg strong.
 Be careful not to lock (and so hyperextend) the standing knee: make sure the kneecap is aligned straight forward and isn’t turned inward.